 As someone who has a USB Mic, I took it upon myself to try and get it working with my Xbox. learned a few interesting things that I’m going to share with you.

 Why would you want to do this?
 Well, maybe you have a perfectly good set of headphones (without a microphone) and a USB microphone.
 You probably don’t want to have to buy yet another headset.

 But that doesn’t have to be the case.
 You can impress people on Xbox voice chat with your buttery smooth voice using the steps outlined below.

-Using a USB Mic With Xbox Series X
+Can You Use a USB Mic With Xbox Series X?

-I would personally recommend buying an Xbox certified headset (such as the Hyper Cloud X) because it’ll make voice chatting a lot easier and you won’t have a pile of wires hanging out of your Xbox controller.
+It’s not the most elegant solution.
+I would personally recommend buying an Xbox-certified headset (such as the Hyper Cloud X) because it’ll make voice chatting a lot easier.

 In short, if you head out and buy these cables, don’t hold it against me if it does not work.

 Now I’ll explain how to use a USB mic with an Xbox Series X.